 - If the Exclude already configured VMs setting is enabled, VMs VM1, VM2, and VM3 remain configured through rule1.

 - ► What happens if I remove all the backup proxies from a backup proxy pool, and a rule uses the backup proxy pool?

-- Phoenix does not alert or mark your rule as invalid if all backup proxies from one pool are moved to another, and your rule uses the empty backup proxy pool.
+- Druva does not alert or mark your rule as invalid if all backup proxies from one pool are moved to another, and your rule uses the empty backup proxy pool.
 When your rule, that uses an empty backup proxy pool, tries to automatically configure a virtual machine for backup, it is configured.
-However, when Phoenix tries to back up your virtual machine, the backup job fails because there is no proxy to back it up.
+However, when Druva tries to back up your virtual machine, the backup job fails because there is no proxy to back it up.

 - ► My folder in vCenter datastore contains virtual machines and folders under it.
 The folders under it contain more virtual machines.
 What happens if I apply a rule to the parent folder in the datastore?